NellsRelo/OMD-lua-reference-scripts/README.md

   }
 }
 ```

-Generally, I recommend a Folder Structure set-up for your OMD3 modding environment to look something like:
+This is assuming a Folder Structure set-up for your OMD3 modding environment that looks something like:
 ```
 C:\OMD3Mods\
             UnpackedFiles\...
+            Tools\...
+            PakMods\...
             LuaMods\
                     Mods\
                           ProjectFolder\